nityachoudhary144/test-strip-reader/README.md

 ## Before trusting a reading

-**Replace the chart.** `CHART` in `strip_reader/chart.py` is made-up start-up data, not colours taken from any real product.
-Every manufacturer prints different colours.
-This is the single biggest source of error and it is about ten lines to fix.
+**Replace the chart.** `CHART` in `strip_reader/chart.py` is artificial start-up data, but not colours derived from any actual device.
+Each manufacturer has unique colours.
+This is the largest single source of errors and will be corrected in about ten lines.

-**Set the pad region.** Most dipsticks have a white handle.
-If the sampling grid lands on it, the first pads read as false negatives.
-Move "Pads start at" in the sidebar until the cells line up with the coloured squares in the straightened view.
+**Set pad region.** Most dipsticks come with white handles.
+When the sampling grid falls onto the handle, the initial pads turn into false negatives.
+Change "Pads start at" in the sidebar so that the cells correspond to the coloured boxes in the flattened view.

-**Validate it.** Read a real strip by eye against the packaging chart, write down the answers, then run it through the tool and build a confusion matrix.
-Report that number rather than claiming the tool works.
+**Validate it.** Look at an actual strip with your own eyes compared to the chart in the packaging, write down the values, and then test them using the tool and create confusion matrix.
+Provide this value rather than saying the tool works perfectly.
 ## Limitations

-- Auto-detection needs a plain, contrasting background.
-Manual mode otherwise.
+- Auto-detection requires a clear, contrasting background; otherwise, go manual.
-- Colour depends on lighting, camera white balance and screen calibration.
+- Coloration is dependent on lighting, camera white balance, and screen calibration.
-- The tool cannot know how long a strip has been developing.
-Most are read at 60 or 120 seconds, and a photo taken at the wrong time is simply wrong.
+- Time for development cannot be measured by the software; most strips are usually read after 60 and 120 seconds.
+If the picture is taken too early or late, it is wrong.
-- Pads bleed into each other on cheap strips.
-Only the middle 50% of each cell is sampled.
+- Cheaper strips have cells that run into each other; only 50% of the middle of each cell is used.
-- Blood and leukocytes are non-specific.
-Menstruation, discharge and dehydration all affect them.
+- Blood and leukocytes are not specific; they are affected by menstruation, discharge, and dehydration.
 ## License

 MIT